24 Regionalization

 Make this Notebook Trusted to load map: File -> Trust Notebook

 Unlike the general clustering case, regionalization algorithms can only group together observations that are connected via a spatial connectivity graph.
 That means the map is much more distinctive, but the resulting clusters are usually far less homogenous internally than the unconstrained case.
+Also, in some cases, the use of a Queen Graph can result in long and spindly “regions,” rather than dense, compact ones because observations can string along corridors by connecting through the corners of each input polygon.

 To understand what the clusters are identifying, another data visualisation technique is useful.
 Here, we rely on the Tufte-ian principle of “small multiples”, and create a set of violin plots that show how each variable is distributed across each of the clusters.
 Each of the inset boxes shows a different variable, with cluster assignments on the x-axis, and the variable itself on the y-axis The boxplot in the center shows the median and IQR, and the “body” of the “violin” is a kernel-density estimate reflected across the x-axis.
 In short, the fat parts of the violin show where the bulk of the observations are located, and the skinny “necks” show the long tails.